 And yet.
 In almost a century since the original lawsuit, Buck has yet to be overturned.
 A new generation of eugenics-obsessed neo-Nazis have come into the mainstream.
-As recently as three months ago, former United States president Donald Trump has expressed a eugenics-based sentiment, telling a campaign ally, “You have good genes.
+As recently as a few years ago, former United States president Donald Trump has expressed a eugenics-based sentiment, telling a campaign ally, “You have good genes.
 A lot of it is about the genes, isn’t it, don’t you believe?
 The racehorse theory.
 You think we’re so different?”

 Eugenics is not an ideology lost to time.
 It is not simply a sign that we left on the side of a highway; rather, eugenics is a piece of America’s history that we cannot and should not let disappear.
 When we forget our history, we are doomed to repeat it.